- BBachelors Available

 - Use information and healthcare technologies to inform patients and support a safe practice environment.

 - Examine quality healthcare through policy, social justice and collaboration with multiple disciplines across diverse populations.

 - Evaluate principles of health promotion and disease prevention for individuals, families and communities.

 - Integrate professional standards, care, values, ethics, altruism and integrity when managing care.

-- Submit an online application to the BSN program by May 1.
+- Submit an online application to the BSN program by May 1 (for fall entry) or September 1 (for spring entry) of your sophomore year (or equivalent).
 All prerequisite courses and supportive requirements must be completed before the first core nursing course begins.

 - A grade of “C” or better is required for all science courses.

 - All applicants are notified by letter of acceptance or rejection.